zipang/tadaaapickr/README.md

 * `dateFormat` (default: 'mm/dd/yyyy')
 * `firstDayOfWeek` (default 0)

-These options can be set individually, but as we know, they are usually related
+These options can be set individually, but as we know, they are usually related.
+In France for example, we usually speack french, we have a date format where the days come first (which seems more logical in fact) and, like in the Bible, the first day of our week is Monday.

-So, the internationalization files come with defaults settings for these 3 attributes.
-One way to set these setting is to use the `locale` option.
+Hopefully, the internationalization files bundled with tadaaapickr come with some defaults settings for these 3 attributes and the way to access these default settings is to use the `locale` option.

-So the following 2 calls are equivalents :
+So that the following call :

 ```javascript
     $("input.date.french").datepicker({